-Perhaps the most important decision that a first-year or freshman engineering student will make during those first few months is what field of engineering study to pursue.
+Perhaps the most important decision that a first-year engineering student will make during those first few months is what field of engineering study to pursue.
 Although some students enter the Swanson School of Engineering with a departmental major already in mind, all students are admitted to the First-Year Engineering Program as undecided engineering majors.
-As long as students complete the freshman engineering program and have achieved a cumulative GPA of at least 2.0 at the end of their first year, they may select the major of their choice.
+As long as students complete the first-year engineering program and have achieved a cumulative GPA of at least 2.0 at the end of their first year, they may select the major of their choice.
 There are no limits or restrictions on how many students can enter a major.
-As long as freshman engineering students finish the first-year requirements and achieve a 2.0 or higher, they may enter the department of their choice.
+As long as first-year engineering students finish the first-year requirements and achieve a 2.0 or higher, they may enter the department of their choice.
 There are three very significant advantages to having all engineering students enter Pitt as undecided engineering majors:

 Most engineering students in the first year take approximately the same core classes, which are requirements for all of the engineering disciplines.
 This means that students easily form study groups and learn to work together in teams—an important skill that they will need as they move into a departmental major in the sophomore year.